Premier Dead Sea: BDS

 Although Dead Sea Premier Cosmetics' laboratories and suppliers operate within Israel's undisputed territories, the company has become a target for boycott-of-Israel campaigns, particularly in the United Kingdom and Ireland.
 Most economic boycotts against Israel target businesses running from within the disputed occupied territories, but some campaigners do not always distinguish between the two regions.
 BDS does not currently enlist Premier Dead Sea on its list of brands to boycott.

 Selling Tactics

 Unconnected to any economic boycotts of Israel is the international concern over the pervasive use of aggressive and often deceptive sales tactics by employees of so-called Dead Sea Cosmetics retailers at shopping malls worldwide.
 As a leading brand of Dead Sea skincare, this reflects heavily on the company's business even when uninvolved directly.

-Dead Sea Cosmetics Issues

-In a January 2010 cable wired from the U.S. embassy in Tel Aviv to federal law enforcement agencies — and then picked up and published by WikiLeaks — a laundry list of alleged financial shenanigans is described in connection with Dead Sea Cosmetics.

-While none of this criticism was aimed at Premier Dead Sea, the brand had once again suffered by association.
+People are unhappy about the behavior in regards to it.
+They got insulted by the salesperson and lure them and manipulate consumer to buy cosmetics.
+Salesperson cannot leave till they paid for an item.